 In the 2006 elections the Liberals were again hurt by scandal.
 The Conservatives won a plurality of the seats, and Martin resigned as Liberal leader; Stéphane Dion succeeded him in the post.
 The Liberals suffered further losses in the 2008 elections, and Michael Ignatieff became party leader when Dion resigned later in 2008.
 The party suffered its worst defeat in 2011, placing third behind the Conservative and New Democratic parties, and Ignatieff stepped down.
-Bob Rae, the former premier of Ontario (as a New Democrat), was interim party leader until Justin Trudeau , son of Pierre Trudeau, was elected in 2013.
-In the 2015 elections the party won a parliamentary majority in one of the biggest turnarounds in Canadian history.
+Bob Rae, the former premier of Ontario (as a New Democrat), was interim party leader until Justin Trudeau, son of Pierre Trudeau, was elected in 2013.
+In the 2015 elections the party won a parliamentary majority in one of the biggest turnarounds in Canadian history; they remained the largest party after the 2019 vote but lost their majority.

 The Columbia Electronic Encyclopedia, 6th ed.
 Copyright © 2012, Columbia University Press.
 All rights reserved.